Rahulchoudhary1234739/Employee-Burnout-Risk-Prediction/README.md

 ---

-## 🚀 How to Run
+## How to Run the Project

 1. Clone the repository
-2. Install dependencies:
+2. Install dependencies using:

+   pip install -r requirements.txt

+3. Open the notebook and run all cells

+---

+## Future Improvements

+- Hyperparameter tuning using GridSearchCV or Optuna
+- More advanced stacking strategies
+- Feature importance analysis
+- Model explainability using SHAP
+- Deployment using Streamlit or Flask

+---

+## Author

+Rahul Choudhary
+B.Tech CSE (Data Science)
+ABES Engineering College